Have you ever had buyer’s remorse? Well, some people get breast implant remorse - too large, too small, too something.

 Perfection is a seductive concept but it doesn’t exist.
 While there’s no such thing as Goldilocks ‘just right’ boobs, there is such a thing as the perfect boobs for you.

-If your results aren’t what you expected try asking yourself what you expected.
+If your breast augmentation results aren’t what you expected try asking yourself what you expected.
 The girls are sisters, not twins so any asymmetry was probably there before.

 What did you start with?
-There’s every chance your post-surgery boobs are better than before.
+There’s every chance your post-surgery breasts are better than before.
 Hopefully given the space and time to adjust to the changes you’ll learn to love them.

 Talk To Your Plastic Surgeon

-If you’re having negative feelings about your new boobs reach out to your plastic surgeon.
-Your relationship with them shouldn’t end straight after breast surgery.
+If you’re having negative feelings about your new breast implants reach out to your plastic surgeon.
+Your relationship with them shouldn’t end straight after surgery.

 Tell them how you’re feeling.
 At the least you’ll be reassured and at the worst you’ll formulate a plan to head for revision.

-If you’re really not falling for them after 6 months (when all the major settling should be done) this is the earliest a good plastic surgeon would consider revisionary breast surgery for anything other than complications.
+If you’re really not falling for them after 6 months (when all the major settling should be done) this is the earliest a good plastic surgeon would consider a breast augmentation revision for anything other than complications.

 If you’re trying hard to love your new girls you’re halfway there.
 Just give yourself time.
 Plastic surgery isn’t magic... learn to find your own version of perfection!